GA4 Data Generative AI BigQuery

 Now you can use these columns to:

-• Segment users by their experience
+• Segment users based on sentiment

-How This Helps in GA4 Analysis
+How Generative AI Improves GA4 Analysis

-GA4 tells you what users are doing — page views, clicks, sessions, but without context, behavior is just numbers.
+GA4 tells you what users are doing (page views, clicks, sessions) but without context, behavior is just numbers.
 By integrating Generative AI, you can transform unstructured inputs into meaningful, structured insights.

 Challenge